ocean-onion/BDCraft-maybe/docs/permission-system.md

 ### Inheritance

 Groups can inherit permissions from other groups.
-For example, if `vip` inherits from `default`, then all permissions granted to `default` are also granted to `vip`.
+For example, if `donor` inherits from `default`, then all permissions granted to `default` are also granted to `donor`.

 ### Negated Permissions